Tier 2 Health & Care Worker Visa – how do I apply and what’s the process?

 Arranging your own UK visa and immigration as an overseas doctor can be challenging.
-In this series of articles we offer a helping hand with tier 2 visas, navigating UK visa requirements, guidance on certificates of sponsorship and point scoring systems.
+In this series of articles we offer a helping hand with Tier 2 visas, navigating UK visa requirements, guidance on certificates of sponsorship and point scoring systems.

-If you’re looking to apply for a Tier 2 visa, then the chances are you have interviewed successfully and accepted a job offer from an NHS Trust.
+If you’re looking to apply for a Tier 2 H&C visa, then the chances are you have interviewed successfully and accepted a job offer from an NHS Trust.

 A Tier 2 visa is the document given to a skilled worker by the UK Home Office following a job offer from a UK employer with a valid Tier 2 Sponsorship License.